KatayamaLab/resutil/README.md

 Input project name (resutil): MyProj
 Input directory name to store results (results): results Do you want to add .gitignore to results?
-(Y/n): Y Input storage_type (box): box
+(Y/n): Y Input storage_type (gcs/gdrive): gcs
 Input key file_path (key.json): key.json
 Do you want to add key.json to .gitignore?
-(Y/n): Y Input folder id of base dir: 123456789012
+(Y/n): Y Input bucket name: resutil
 ✅ Initialized.
 ```

-The folder id is the Box folder ID, which is the numeric part of the URL when viewing the folder on Box (e.g., https://xxxx.app.box.com/folder/123456789012).

-A file named `resutil-conf.yaml` will be created.
+The bucket name is your Cloud Storage bucket, and `resutil-conf.yaml` will be created with this configuration.

 Modify main function in your project like: